TeamSarose/TeamSarose.github.io/README.md

 # My-Portfolio
-<p styl= "font-size:20px;" >Welcome to my personal portfolio project!
+<p style= "font-size:20px;" >Welcome to my personal portfolio project!
    It's built using vanilla HTML, CSS, and some animations with vanilla JavaScript.
 </p>